oxidecomputer/crucible/README.md

 The steps below still work, but may give slightly different output as more code is written.

-To give it a burl, first build the workspace with `cargo build`.
+To give it a whirl, first build the workspace with `cargo build`.
 Then run a set of Downstairs processes:

 To create a downstairs region, use the `create` subcommand.